Easiest Drop Biscuits with a simple prep “secret”—just a bowl and spoon needed. Hot, buttery, and flaky, they melt in your mouth fresh from the oven!

 Drop Biscuit Recipe Tips

-• Watch the bake time.
-Keep an eye on these buttermilk drop biscuits while they’re in the oven so they don’t over bake.
+• Keep an eye on baking time: Watch the buttermilk biscuits in the oven, so they don’t overbake.

-• Use buttermilk straight from the fridge — the colder the better.
+• Cold buttermilk works best: Use buttermilk straight from the fridge for the best results.

 Process shots-- images of the dough being measured out and dropped on a sheet pan and baked